TheCodeWrangler/track-pulse/README.md

 - Rail
 - RailWearParam
 - Tie
+  - These also have spikes, ballast, ties... what to do here?
 - UDFO

 Each of these will get schemas as is and add "SurveyID" "SectionID"